Pulmonary Stenosis in Children

 Pulmonary stenosis often occurs as part of other complex congenital heart defects.

-Pulmonary stenosis occurs when the pulmonary valve doesn’t develop as it should during the first 8 weeks of pregnancy.
+Pulmonary stenosis occurs when the pulmonary valve doesn’t develop as it should or the area below or above the valve doesn't develop fully during the first 8 weeks of pregnancy.
 Why this happens isn't known.

 Some congenital heart defects are passed down through families (genetic defects).

 Some children with pulmonary stenosis do not have symptoms.
+The more severe the stenosis, the more likely the child is to have symptoms.
 The most common symptoms may include:

 - Hard or fast breathing